 3. Create Smart Displays Using Strategic Product Layouts

 Turn your power walls and other prime in-store real estate into back-to-school blowout displays that lure your customers in and entice them to buy.
 Maximize these key selling spots using tried-and-true retail store layout methods to keep your space organized and easy to navigate.
 Use must-buy essentials like uniforms and school apparel to draw buyers in, allow ample space for movement on busy days, and keep your impulse-buy areas well stocked with inexpensive add-ons.

 4. Provide Special Discounts for Teachers

-When it comes to back-to-school season, teachers need to prepare themselves as much as students so retailers should not forget to include teachers in their target market.
+When it comes to back-to-school season, teachers need to prepare themselves as much as students, so retailers should not forget teachers in their target market.
 Teachers will also need to update their wardrobe with sensible and functional articles to help perform their duties at school.